brianspiering/quotes_from_me/quotes_from_me.md

 __DISCLAIMER__:

-"Most quotes are misattributed, especially on the Internet" — Abraham Lincoln
+"Most quotes are misattributed, especially on the Internet"
+— Abraham Lincoln

 ------

+"Metrics are like swimsuits.
+They show some things, but they don't show everything."

 "Management: A Pie Eating Contest Where First Prize is More Pie"